Data-Science-Society-UCR/venv-setup/README.md

 Additionally, you may want to verify the installed packages using the `pip3 list`/`pip list` command.

 ### 8. Add Virtual Environment to `.gitignore`
-To prevent accidentally committing the virtual environment, create a git ignore using the `touch` command, and add the following line to the `.gitignore` (the file name must be .gitignore)!.
+To prevent accidentally committing the virtual environment, create a git ignore using the `touch` command (if it does not already exist), and add the following line to the `.gitignore` (the file name must be .gitignore)!
+You can achieve this by using the following command:
 ```
-venv/
+echo 'venv/' >> .gitignore
 ```

 ### 9. Run Jupyter Notebook (May differ depending on the project requirements)